frnunez/frnunez.github.io/_posts/2019-09-05-dcainspections-post.md

 print ("You have", nrows, "rows and", ncols ,"columns.
 Total data points is", size) print("*"*80) inspections_df.head(5)
 ```

-    WARNING:root:Requests made without an app_token will be subject to strict throttling limits.

     ********************************************************************************
     You loaded a total of 196342 records into your dataframe.